Real Name | Jordan Weal |

 Fact Sheet

-- Wondering what Jordan Weal's real name is?
-Jordan Weal's real name is Jordan Weal
+- Wondering what Jordan Weal's full name is?
+Jordan Weal's full name is Jordan Weal

 - Jordan Weal is Canadian